Live Sound vs Studio Sound

 A rule of thumb I use when designing speaker stacks is to have 1.5 to 2 times the power needed to drive all transducers powered by the amp channel.
 This means if you have a 1000 watt subwoofer, you need a 1500 or 2000 watt amp to run it.
 If you run two subs off the same amp channel (usually in bridge mono), you need 3000 to 4000 watts.
 This give you headroom!
 You can run the amps full, and keep your levels low on the mixer or digital signal processor.
 When you have headroom (more power than you need), the amps just crank along without complaining (i.e. distorting).
 Keep everything out of the red throughout your input chain (on stage mixer, artist gear, front of house mixer, crossover, limiters and amps) and it will sound amazing!

-What hurts peoples ears is distortion and high sound pressure levels.
+What hurts peoples ears is distortion and high sound pressure levels – especially in the upper frequencies.
 You can talk to the person next to you because the sound is “clean” and only run at a level required to allow you to “feel” the music in your chest, while not destroying your hearing (I still recommend ear plugs!).
+If you are an event promoter and the sound is far too piercing, you have every right to ask the sound engineer them to turn down the highs!
+I said it before, and will say it again – louder does not equal better.

 - Posted by Jeff Steinmetz, Voting Grammy Member // Producer, Engineer & Founder of Urge Productions